 See all that bread in the photo?
 Two minutes.
 Gone.

-Ingredients for Roasted Garlic Bacon Dip
+Ingredients and Substitutions for Roasted Garlic Bacon Dip

 fresh garlic heads – you cannot really use minced garlic for this recipe, because you need to roast the garlic heads